University Websites

 Policy Statement

-Indiana University’s websites and digital properties are owned by the Trustees of Indiana University and governed by the Office of the Vice President for Communications and Marketing (VPCM).
-VPCM ensures that websites reflect the University brand and are compliant, accessible as determined by the US Office of Civil Rights, and in partnership with UITS, and aligned with the university’s strategic priorities.
+IU websites and digital properties are owned by the Trustees of Indiana University and governed by the Office of the Vice President for Communications and Marketing (VPCM).
+VPCM, in partnership with University Information Technology Services (UITS) and the Office of the Vice President, General Counsel (OVPGC), and the University Compliance Office also ensures that websites reflect the university brand and are compliant with applicable law, including accessibility requirements.

 Reason for Policy